revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 `revaiapi_endpoint` - An http url that the customer can use to forward the request to if they wish to implement a sidecar to inspect this billing request before it reaches Rev AI's server.

-`user_token` - A string in the following format: `v3|someString`.
+`user_token` - A string in the following format: `v4|someString`.
 See initialization log message above for example.

 `language` - Language code of the job.
-Currently defaults to `en`.

 `metadata` - Metadata provided by the customer on the job.
 Only present in the `Gateway` billing request